 Calculate the results and check them carefully.
 Print both single-race results and the overall series results for each class on pink paper.
 Post them on the notice board.
-You may want to put them straight on the web with HAL's Club Results Service as well, suitable marked as provisional.
+You may want to put them straight on the web with HAL's Archive Service as well, suitable marked as provisional.
 Once protest time ends and the race officer and protest committee, or jury, are happy, mark the race as validated (Review by Series / Review and set the status to Validated) and reprint the results on pale green paper.

 After the last race there is always a rush to get any protests dealt with, the results completed and the prize-giving underway.
 Liaise with the race officer and protest panel, or jury, to find out whether any results need amendment.